kylep/kyle.pericak.com/content/posts/gcp/how-this-site-works/htsw-1-intro.md

 to a public GitHub repository, in this case `kylep/kyle.pericak.com`.

-A static site generator named Pelican is used to turn the blog content into a websitee.
-Pelican accepts the markdown content files as input, and programatically tansforms them into the posts and pages of a blog site.
+A static site generator named Pelican is used to turn the blog content into a website.
+Pelican accepts the markdown content files as input, and programmatically transforms them into the posts and pages of a blog site.
 It has customizable themes and plugins to enable features like embedding a table of contents by writing `[TOC]`.